 About the college

-Christ Church is one of the largest colleges in Oxford with a vibrant academic community in a diverse range of disciplines.
+Christ Church is home to a welcoming community of students and staff studying in one of the most beautiful colleges in Oxford.
+Christ Church has a vibrant academic community in a diverse range of disciplines.

 Accommodation and meals